Crime and disorder reduction partnership

-A Crime and Disorder Reduction Partnership (CDRP), known as Community Safety Partnerships in Wales, is one of a number of statutory local partnerships in England and Wales, and was established by the Crime and Disorder Act 1998 to co-ordinate action on crime and disorder.
+A crime and disorder reduction partnership (CDRP) in England, or a community safety partnership in Wales, is one of a number of statutory local partnerships in England and Wales, and was established by the Crime and Disorder Act 1998 to co-ordinate action on crime and disorder.

 CDRP partners include the police, local authorities, probation service, health authorities, social landlords, the voluntary sector, and local residents and businesses.